Ybalrid/plugin/README.md

 > This is a WIP project

-A simple and safe C++ plugin system as a header only library
+A simple and safe C++ plugin system implemented as a header-only library

 ## How to use